dativebase/dativebaseclj/README.rst

 TODOs
 ================================================================================

-- WIP: Ensure authorization logic for exsiting operations is coherent and documented.
 - TODO: add query param to GET /plans to return OLDs under that plan.
 Add tests for this in bootstrap-end-to-end.
+- TODO: Consider introducing rate limiting on user creation to help prevent abuse, i.e., overloading the system with user creation requests from bots.
+- TODO: Support user deactivation.
+- TODO: Add signup endpoint, which is a convenience
+- TODO: As a user of DativeBase, I should be able to request access to an OLD.
+- TODO: As a non-superuser, I should be able to view my own data in full.
+- TODO: Split up edges into sub-namespaces.

 Authorization
 ================================================================================

 This section details the authorization rules in DativeBase.
+The guiding principle underlying the authorization design decisions described below is that anyone should be able to sign up for a free DativeBase plan and get started using DativeBase right away.

-A fundamental distinction is between OLD-specific resources, like forms, and OLD-independent resources, like users, plans and OLDs.
+Our first important, foundational distinction is that between OLD-specific resources, like forms, and OLD-independent resources, like users, plans and OLDs.

 In general, if a user has the contributor or administrator role for a given OLD, then that user will be authorized to make mutative (data-changing) requests on any resource under said OLD.
 A user with the viewer role under an OLD can only make read requests on that OLD.

-A user may either be a superuser or not.
-Most users are not superusers.
+A second salient distinction is superuser status.
+Each user is a superuser or a non-superuser.
+Most users are non-superusers.
 A superuser can, in general, perform any read or write action in the system.
 All entities must reference a user as their creator and updater.
-The only exception to this is the user entity, which must be boostrap-able without a user.
+The only exception to this is the user entity itself, which must be boostrap-able without a user.

 An OLD must have an active plan in order to be usable.
 If an action on an OLD is not covered by the entitlements granted by the plan, then the action will be